anodyne/docs/addons/render-hooks.md

 section: Add-ons
 ---

-Nova allows you to render Blade content at various points in the framework's views.
+Nova allows you to render content at various points in the framework's views.
 It's useful for add-ons to be able to inject HTML into the framework.

-## Registering render hooks
+## Using render hooks

-To register render hooks, you can call `NovaView::registerRenderHook()` from a service provider or middleware.
+To use a render hook, you can call `NovaView::registerRenderHook()` from a service provider or middleware.
 The first argument is the name of the render hook and the second argument is a callback that returns the content to be rendered:

 ```php
 use NovaView;